frankdavid/fast_fizzbuzz/README.md

 * number line: a line of output which is a number (and not fizz, buzz or fizzbuzz)
 * fifteener: 15 lines of consecutive output
 * chunk: 100,000 lines of consecutive output
-* half batch: 300,000 lines of consecutive output
+* half-batch: 300,000 lines of consecutive output
 * run: consecutive output where the line numbers have the same number of digits in base 10, eg. run(6) is the output for line numbers: 100000 ...
 999999

 ### A few observations